dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-20-super-quick-summary-of-qm.md

 share: true
 ---

 This is a post for my second year Phys Chem students.

-The purpose of this post is to write down briefly the main ideas and rules of Quantum mechanics.
+The purpose of this post is to write down briefly the main ideas and Rules of Quantum mechanics.

 Now quantum mechanics is usually quite baffling and intruiguing